 Figure 3: The calculations needed to show the relation between the frequency and period of a sine wave.

-Figure 4: Correct areas to mark on the sine wave.

-Figure 5: A screenshot of the collected data from a digital oscilloscope.
+Figure 4: A screenshot of the collected data from a digital oscilloscope.
 The orange tab with a “T” represents the trigger point.
 At the bottom of the screen is a row of boxes listing trigger parameters.
 From left to right: “Type: Edge,” “Source: Ch1,” “Coupling: DC,” “Slope: (Rising),” “Level: 20mV,” “Mode: Auto & Holdoff.”
 Above this are scale settings, 1.00 V for Channel 1 and a timebase of 1.00 ms.